JetBrains-Research/chipseq-smk-pipeline/README.md

     --rerun-incomplete
 ```

-See `config.yaml` for complete list of parameters.
+See `config.yaml` for a complete list of parameters.
 Use`--config` to override default options from `config.yaml` file.

 QSUB
 ----